New MindManager 2017 Empowers Businesses to Inspire Creativity and Manage Complexity | Internet

 Pricing and Availability

-MindManager 10 for Mac is now available as a separate purchase for $179 (USD/CAD), GBP 129, EUR179 SRP.
-Upgrade pricing is $89 (USD/CAD), GBP 65, EUR89 SRP.
+MindManager 10 for Mac is now available as a separate purchase for $179 (USD), GBP 129, EUR179 SRP.
+Upgrade pricing is $89 (USD), GBP 65, EUR89 SRP.
 The update is available free to current MindManager 10 for Mac customers.
 UK and European prices exclusive of VAT.

 MindManager Enterprise is available with volume licensing discounts and maintenance options for organizations of all sizes.
 For more information, please visit or contact .